 There are a lot of misconceptions about what cleaning products you actually need to clean your bathroom, so let me tell you what you actually need.

 1. All-purpose cleaner – I use and highly recommend Thieves by Young Living [I don’t sell YL.
 Just believe in this product wholeheartedly.]
 I use this for everything in my bathroom, even the mirrors!
-The best part is that you won’t suffocate when using this like you do with conventional products.
+The best part is that you won’t suffocate when using this as you do with conventional products.

 2. Baking soda – This is great for when you are dealing with hard water stains or stuck on grime.
 I don’t always have to use this, but it works well when I do!

 3. Cleaning rag, scrubber, and toilet wand – Cleaning rags are great to wipe down surfaces and a scrubber is great for the bathtub/shower.
-I also have a separate scrubber specifically for the toilet so that it gets in all the hard to reach places.
+I also have a separate scrubber specifically for the toilet so that it gets in all the hard-to-reach places.

 That’s it!
 If you have a separate cleaner for each and every little thing in your bathroom, the great news is that you can finish those up and replace it all with one cleaner.
 It is decluttering by default at its finest!